HAVE A QUESTION?

 WILL I RECEIVE A PHYSICAL CERTIFICATE AFTER COMPLETING RBS TRAINING?

 The term “RBS Certification” can be a bit misleading.
-After you pass the final exam, you will not be provided with an actual certificate that you can download or print off, but rather what the ABC refers to as a “digital” certificate.
+After you pass the final exam, you will not be provided with a physical certificate that you can download or print off, but rather what the ABC refers to as a “digital” certificate.

 In other words, after you pass the exam, your certification status within the ABC’s online portal changes from “Not Certified” to “Certified” and it is tracked using your unique Server ID Number.
 The ABC and your employer may request this number to look up and verify that your certification is still valid using their own accounts within the portal.